The following policy was agreed at the Parochial Church Council (PCC) meeting held on 28th

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

 This church appoints Paul Bright as the Parish Safeguarding Officer.

 Signed by the following on behalf of the PCC: Incumbent: Reverend Mark Searle.
-Churchwardens; Paddy Gleave and Ben Wynne
+Churchwardens; Paddy Gleave and Peter Ward

 The Parish Handbook aims to further strengthen the Church’s approach to safeguarding by bringing into one place the safeguarding responsibilities for parishes as outlined in the House of Bishops’ Safeguarding Policies and Practice Guidance.
 It has been designed to support the day to day work of all parishes in relation to safeguarding and those that have a key role to play with children, young people and adults who may be vulnerable.
 Parish Safeguarding Handbook